As there are many possible causes to issues sending email, this guide will take you through a few reasons why you are unable to send them.

 Check if the email account is suspended

-Email accounts can be suspended without affecting the others.
+Email accounts can be suspended without affecting others.
 This is only possible in cPanel though.
-You would need to login to cPanel and unsuspend the account to use it again:
+You would need to log in to cPanel and unsuspend the account to use it again:

 Check your email client settings

 In Outlook you can double check your outgoing settings.
 Ensure that the username is the full email address.
 Here is an example of what the settings should look like:

 Ensure authentication is enabled

 In order to send mail through our servers you will need to enable authentication.
 In the image above you can see the "More Settings" option.
 After clicking on that option you can select the "Outgoing server" Tab and ensure that there is a tick for authentication